Skip to content

 Part 2: Double Interval Censoring - Primary + Secondary Windows

 Now we demonstrate the double interval censoring concept: primary events occur within surveillance-defined primary windows, but during epidemics their timing distribution becomes non-uniform (ExponentiallyTilted), then we observe delays within secondary windows (surveillance window minus primary event time).
-For the secondary even the distribution doesn't impact what we observe (see references for why).
+For the secondary event the distribution doesn't impact what we observe (see references for why).

 n_samples = 1000000

-secondary_window = 7.0 # Secondary window length
+secondary_window = 7.0

 censoring_windows_df = @chain scenarios_df begin